Ogano Deer Park is a small animal park on the site of

 Hours: Open Tuesdays to Sundays, closed on Mondays.
 It is open from 9 am to 4 pm except in winter when it closes at 3 pm.

 There is no independent website for the shrine, but it is listed on a generic Saitama shrine website here.

 Phone number: 0494-75-2437

 In the area

-Midori No Mura park, seasonal outdoor pools, event space and log cabin site:
+Midori No Mura park, park and log cabin site: